KShervington-UCF/dt_auto_seg_system/README.md

 5. Execute `preprocessing\crop_images\crop_images.py` script to crop images from `preprocessing\create_synced_df\sample_raw_data\Camera`
 6. All or a subset of images can be copied from `preprocessing\crop_images\output` to `modules\classification\test_images`
 7. Execute `modules\classification\classify_images.py` to create a classification report

+> Road segmentation instruction to be added.
+Essentially you take output of classification module and raw images as input.
+Parse classification output to segment corresponding images in raw set of images.